THE PARABLE OF LAZARUS

 be seen in the Museum of Romanesque Art in Barcelona.

-A wall-painting from the celebrated church of San Clemente in Tahull (Lléida),
+A wall-painting from the celebrated church of San Clemente in Tahull (Lléida)

-it shows Lazarus in a strange perspective,
+shows Lazarus in a strange perspective,

 with a crutch, his feet licked by a kind of long-legged bulldog or mastiff.